Diff Viewer

 On supported plans, an AI Analysis panel appears alongside the diff view:

-- Smart Diff classifies each change by severity (critical, major, minor, cosmetic) Starter plan
+- Smart Diff classifies each change by severity (critical, major, minor, cosmetic) Hobby plan

-- Coach AI provides a natural-language explanation of what changed Pro plan
+- Coach AI provides a natural-language explanation of what changed Hobby plan